ecupaio/personal-site/_drafts/8-ux-trends-that-need-to-go.md

 ## Scroll Jacking

 Surfing the web is fun, but have you ever tried surfing the web [on weeeeed](https://www.youtube.com/watch?v=j0B7bzP-Gog&ab_channel=bcmca).
+When you scroll on a mouse-wheel, trackpad, or touchscreen you expect to navigate with the save velocity as you swiped, but CSS3 allowed developers to add a chopped and screwed

 ## Social Media Feeds